Hawxy/Auth0Net.DependencyInjection/README.md

 });
 ```

-Add the `ManagementApiClient`, along with with the `DelegatingHandler` that will inject the Access Token automatically:
+Add the `ManagementApiClient`, along with with the `DelegatingHandler` that will append the Access Token automatically:

 ```csharp
 services.AddAuth0ManagementClient().AddManagementAccessToken();